nicky-nym/nicky-nym.github.io/pages/cities.md

 Ideally the Impossible City buildings would all be built with standpipes and fire sprinkler systems, so pump engines and tender vehicles may be less important in a kinematic city, allowing the city to instead have more ambulances, hazmat vehicles and rescue vehicles.

-A variety of small vehicles can be used be used for different types of emergency response.
+A variety of small vehicles can be used for different types of emergency response.
 These types of vehicles are uncommon here in the United States, but are not a new invention, and are in use elsewhere in the world in places with narrow streets.
-Examples include
+Examples include:
 * motorcycle ambulances<sup>([link](https://en.wikipedia.org/wiki/Motorcycle_ambulance))</sup>
 * nontransporting emergency medical service vehicles<sup>([link](https://en.wikipedia.org/wiki/Nontransporting_EMS_vehicle))</sup>
 * compact firetrucks, like these: